Python-Markdown/markdown/docs/extensions/api.md

 #### Example

-Here is a simple example that change the output to one big page showing the raw html.
+Here is a simple example that changes the output to one big page showing the raw html.

 ```python
 from markdown.postprocessors import Postprocessor